TandaHQ/work-samples/adnat (backend)/README.md

 If the finish time of a shift is earlier than the start time, the shift should be considered overnight.
 For example, if the start time is 7:30pm and the finish time is 1:30am, then it is an overnight shift that goes for 6 hours.

 #### 6. Penalty rates on Sundays (tricky)
 People should get paid 2x their hourly rate if they work on a Sunday.
-If you do (5) then you will need to account for overnight shifts in the following manner: The 2x should only apply to the hours worked on Sunday.
+If you do exercise (5) then you will need to account for overnight shifts in the following manner: The 2x should only apply to the hours worked on Sunday.
 For the sake of simplicity, subtract the break length from the end of the shift.
 For example:

 | start | finish | break length | shift cost (assuming $10 hourly rate) |
 | - | - | - | - |